-Today’s guest post is full of great tips for decorating your child’s bedroom and achieving a fantastic look.
+Today’s guest post is full of great tips for decorating children’s bedrooms and achieving a fantastic look.
 Enjoy!

 For children, the bedroom is the most important room in their home.
 Their bedroom will be more than just the room where they sleep; it’s their private space, where they keep their treasured possessions, where they spend time with their friends, and also where they learn and play.
 It can be the room where they spend a large amount of their time, and as such you naturally want it to meet their needs exactly.
 If you’re thinking about decorating your child’s bedroom, here are a few tips to consider.

 The first thing to do is to plan.
 You don’t want to rush in and make decisions as you go; this is a guaranteed route to a lack of cohesion, not to mention forgotten features and finishing touches.
 The first step is to ponder things such as a theme.
 Kids are into all sorts of things – dinosaurs, princesses, space, animals and superheroes to name but a few – and it can be fun to theme the room with their favourite in mind.
 Doing so will affect the colour scheme, furniture, pictures, murals and other design features.
 There is a risk to this approach, namely that your child loses interest in the theme you’ve chosen!
+It’s worth giving some thought to ways of designing a child’s bedroom that will easily adapt as your child grows.
 To avoid a complete re-decoration you could stick to using accessories such as cushions, pictures and bedding for themed items, keeping the more permanent features like wallpaper and furniture more neutral.

 If you’re not going with a theme, you should think about what else to focus on, such as colour.
 You could also decide what you want to prioritise: is that storage, room to play, a desk area, a bookcase?
 The room should work for your child, not you, so think about what they want from it.
 It’s a good idea to try and firm up things like colour scheme and flooring early on; this will make it much easier to build up your chosen look with accessories and smaller items.